Article updated: January 04, 2022

 To create, update, or delete topics:

-- On the Settings tab, expand Routing & Automations, and then select Topics.
+- Go to Admin settings, expand Routing and automations, and then select Topics.

 - To edit a topic, select the Edit icon next to the topic.

 To delete a topic, select the Delete icon next to the topic, and then select Delete when prompted.

 Agents can apply any number of topics to conversations by selecting + Topic above the conversation.
 Applied topics appear in conversation headers and remain associated with that conversation.
 Admins can also automatically apply topics based on keywords or phrases by setting up automations.

 To learn how to route conversations to your team using topics, see Skill set routing in Sparkcentral.